-The National Curriculum will be made available for all pupils irrespective of ability, educational or physical needs.
+The National Curriculum will be made available for all pupils.
 Where pupils have special educational needs, a graduated response will be adopted.
 The school will, in other than exceptional cases, make full use of classroom and school resources before drawing on external support.

-The school will make provision for pupils with special educational needs to match the nature of their individual needs and the class teacher and Senco will keep regular records of the pupils' special educational needs, the action taken and the outcomes.
+The school will make provision for pupils with special educational needs to match the nature of their individual needs and the class teacher and SENDCo will keep regular records of the pupils' special educational needs, the action taken and the outcomes.